Voices (KSI song): Music and lyrics

 Speaking about "Voices", KSI said, "'Voices’ is a song I worked on during my weird phase mentally.
 This is a big song for me because it marked a big chapter in my life.
-After my breakup, I thought I was fine, but I had these voices in my head telling me I wasn’t as happy as I thought I was.."
+After my breakup, I thought I was fine, but I had these voices in my head telling me I wasn't as happy as I thought I was.."

 Oliver Tree said.
 "The song is about the pain we experience in the aftermath of a breakup.
 Lying to ourselves as we try to replace the void with a fling or waking up in your cold empty bed alone.
 That person can haunt our head for months, even years after.
-Wondering if we will ever escape the memories of the person, we once loved who’s now a stranger."
+Wondering if we will ever escape the memories of the person, we once loved who's now a stranger."

 Music video

-The music video was directed by Oliver Tree and was released to KSI's YouTube channel on 27 January 2023.
+The music video was directed by Oliver Tree and was released to KSI's YouTube channel on 27 January 2023 and has gained over 8 million views as of April 2024.